aschi2/pypark/README.md

 # pyparks
-Theme Parks API from Python (Unofficial)

 An Unofficial ThemeParks API for Python.

 Based on themeparks by cubehouse and amusement by rambleraptor.

-In Early Stages, not yet ready for distribution.
+In Early Stages, not yet fully tested.

-Currently Disneyland Resort (Disneyland and California Adventure) Wait Times and Fast Pass Times are Supported
+Currently Disneyland Resort (Disneyland and California Adventure) Wait Times and Fast Pass Times are Supported and tested.

 ## Installation